googlefonts/chws_tool/README.md

-This tool has heuristic rules to determine the applicability of the spacings using the glyph metrics, but assumes that full-width punctuation glyphs have enough spacings according to linguistic conventions as seen in [UAX#50](http://unicode.org/reports/tr50/#vertical_alternates).
+This tool has heuristic rules to determine the applicability of the spacings using the glyph metrics, but assumes that full-width punctuation glyphs have enough internal spacings according to linguistic conventions as seen in [UAX#50](http://unicode.org/reports/tr50/#vertical_alternates).
 Unfortunately, not all fonts follow the conventions.